rilmar/RaymarcherCompute/ReadMe.md

+# Graphics Term Project

+## 3D Mandelbulb Visualizer

+Using ray marching, a volume rendering technique similar to raytracing, draw a 3D fractal onto the screen.
+The program will be able to orbit the volume with a camera and change the color and power (complexity levels) of the fractal.
+The fractal drawn will be a mandelbulb and it will be drawn by taking advantage of modern graphics hardware.
+Finally, the program will utilize Unity3D, a popular game engine, to handle the compilation of compute shaders to different platforms and provide some low-level matrix transformations of the camera.
+Instructions on using the project files will be provided.

 ### Installation Instructions:

 Install Unity Hub, if not installed.
 (This helps to manage version number and install/edit the features installed in the application).